axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.8.md

     Change root to the specified directory.
 The configuration file is read after chrooting so, the configuration file must be available within the `chroot`.
 That way it is also possible to reload the {{% param "product.syslog-ng" %}} configuration after chrooting.
 However, note that the `--user` and `--group`options are resolved before chrooting.

+- `--check-startup`: Use this option to perform a complete configuration initialization with `syslog-ng`, then exit with exit code indicating the result.
+You can use this option to check if the configuration is semantically valid and that `syslog-ng` can actually start.
+(For example, in a Kubernetes environment you can run it as a dedicated configuration check container.)

+    Available only in {{% param "product.abbrev" %}} version 4.5 and later.

+    Using this option initializes things like network listeners, so it will probably _not_ work if another `syslog-ng` instance running in the background (because in that case the network address is already in use).

 - `--control <file>` or `-c<file>`

     Set the location of the `syslog-ng` control socket.
 Default value: `/var/run/syslog-ng.ctl`